apache/helix/website/1.0.2/src/site/markdown/tutorial_task_framework.md

 #### Share Content Across Tasks and Jobs

 Task framework also provides a feature that user can store the key-value data per task, job and workflow.
 The content stored at workflow layer can shared by different jobs belong to this workflow.
-Similarly content persisted at job layer can shared by different tasks nested in this job.
+Similarly, content persisted at job layer can shared by different tasks nested in this job.
 Currently, user can extend the abstract class [UserContentStore](https://github.com/apache/helix/blob/helix-0.6.x/helix-core/src/main/java/org/apache/helix/task/UserContentStore.java) and use two methods putUserContent and getUserContent.
-It will similar to hash map put and get method except a Scope.
-The Scope will define which layer this key-value pair to be persisted.
+It's similar to HashMap put and get method except for the additional param Scope.
+The Scope defines which layer this key-value pair to be persisted.
 ```
 public class MyTask extends UserContentStore implements Task {
   @Override